Rebuilding your tooth after its root canal treatment.

 In general, the temporary restoration that has been placed is just that.
 Here’s why:

-- It can’t be relied upon to provide adequate protection or strengthening for the tooth over the long term, thus leaving it at risk for fracture.
+- A temporary can’t be relied upon to provide adequate protection or strengthening effect for the tooth over longer periods, thus leaving it at risk for breakage or fracture.

-- When compared to a permanent restoration, the seal that a temporary creates isn’t as lasting Why this is a concern., thus placing the tooth at risk for recontamination.
+- When compared to a permanent restoration, the seal that a temporary creates isn’t as lasting, thus placing the tooth at risk for recontamination.

 Page references sources: